satishppawar/ckad/satish-notes/README-Day-1.md

 ----
 #### Overview of Kube config file
-- Kube cofig allows us to run everything in K8s cluster
+- Kube config allows us to run everything in K8s cluster

 `cat ~/.kube/config`
 OR